GustavoColman123/c-from-scratch/notes/functions.md

 A named, reusable unit of computation.
 It receives input, performs a task, and optionally returns a value.
-The caller does not need to know how it works — only what to give it and what to expect back.
+The caller does not need to know how it works, only what to give it and what to expect back.

 ## Prototypes as contracts